hamid0740/JobUI/README.md

 # JobUI
-This is an advanced version of EconomyJob including an UI
+This is an advanced version of EconomyJob including a UI